LeiWangR/ODFSDF/README.md

-# ODF-SDF
-Self-supervising Action Recognition by Statistical Moment and Subspace Descriptors (ACM Multimedia 2021)
+# Self-supervising Action Recognition by Statistical Moment and Subspace Descriptors